 “As more cash and assets get into the hands of women, more of these earnings get into the mouths, medicine, and schoolbooks of their children, while at the same time increasing women’s bargaining position and power in the family and community; and their ability to act against violence in the home and in the world.
 There is no development strategy more beneficial to society as a whole – women and men alike – than the one which involves women as central players.”

 Our Work with Women

-We’re deeply committed to serving women, who comprise 95% of Trickle Up participants worldwide.
+We’re deeply committed to serving women, who comprise the vast majority of Trickle Up participants worldwide.
 Our program is specifically tailored to the needs of women living in extreme poverty, and aims to directly confront the economic and social inequities which make conditions of poverty persistent.
 By providing livelihoods skills training and risk-free capital, women are able to undertake income-generating activities like agriculture or a small shop.
 Because many women living in extreme poverty have never had the opportunity to attend school, the Trickle Up skills training program is designed to be highly interactive, using games, “learning conversations” and one-on-one mentoring that not only helps build basic literacy and numeracy skills to strengthen their businesses, but also teaches best practices for sanitation and nutrition, and rights awareness.
 The end result is not just a better quality of life for women, but also for their families.